Skip to main content

 An exposed switch fails before protected wiring does

-• Trips worse in humid weather point to a weak connection in the power path, not the wiring deep inside the unit.
+• Trips that worsen in humid weather point to a weak connection where the cable enters the isolator, not the wiring deep inside the unit.

 • The outdoor isolator sits on the wall with no cover.
-In a factory estate, fumes and moisture corrode it long before conduit-protected cable fails.
+In a factory estate, fumes and moisture corrode its entry points long before conduit-protected cable fails.

 • A full cable run replacement is a major job.
 Ask which parts are exposed and which are protected before agreeing to it.